holoviz/holoviz/doc/background.rst

 Here both users are using Datashader, but in very different ways.
-The data analyst could use the high-level interface from HoloViews or hvPlot, which can use Datashader when needed for large datasets, producing interactive Bokeh-based plots.
+The data analyst could use the high-level interface from HoloViews or hvPlot, implicitly using Datashader when needed for large datasets, producing interactive Bokeh-based plots.
 These interactive plots can then be used in web browsers directly as static HTML, in Jupyter Notebooks for interactive sessions, or as a standalone separate